aazaff/quantitativeFossils.R/README.md

 # faster than subsampleIndividuals( ), particularly for a low number of trials.
 Its use is not recommended
 # for small abundance vectors or a small numbers of trials.
 Requires the doMC package.

-# Parameter Abundance is a vector of abundances.
+# Argument Abundance is a vector of abundances.
-# Parameter Quota is the number of individuals to be subsampled.
+# Argument Quota is the number of individuals to be subsampled.
 If the Quota is greater than
 # the number of individuals, the function will print a warning and return the unstandardized richness.
-# Parameter Trials determines how many iterations of the bootstrap are performed, default = 1000
+# Argument Trials determines how many iterations of the bootstrap are performed, default = 1000
-# Parameter Cores sets the number of processor cores, default = 4.
+# Argument Cores sets the number of processor cores, default = 4.

 SubsampledRichness<-multicoreIndividuals(Abundance,Quota,Trials=1000,Cores=4)
 ````